snehapriy958/krishimind/README.md

 9. Weather context
 10. Agricultural news sentiment

-The application transforms raw machine learning output into an interactive dashboard designed to make price forecasts easier to understand.
+The application transforms machine learning predictions into an interactive dashboard designed to make agricultural market forecasts easier to understand.

 ---